 The Resort Group's property assets, four hotel developments in Cape Verde, were sold to UK Sipp investors over the past decade in one of two ways - whole hotel rooms and fractional shares in rooms.
 The group also offers a range of corporate bonds.

-An FSCS spokesperson told FTAdviser: "We have a list of all customers who have received interim payments, that are less than the maximum FSCS compensation limit, and we will re-open these claims and pay any additional compensation due to those customers.
+An FSCS spokesperson told FTAdviser: "We have a list of all customers who have received interim payments, that are less than the maximum FSCS compensation limit, and we will re-open these claims and pay any additional compensation due to those customers."

-"For customers with full ownership of units, FSCS can accept independent valuations from a certified company, although these will be sense-checked against the value of similar properties on an online property listing website.
+The spokesperson said: "For customers with full ownership of units, FSCS can accept independent valuations from a certified company, although these will be sense-checked against the value of similar properties on an online property listing website.

 "If we have no independent valuation, then we will only be able to use the valuations provided by TRG.